 Doctors usually recognize Kaposi sarcoma by its appearance.
 A punch biopsy, in which a small piece of skin is removed for examination under a microscope, is usually done to confirm the diagnosis of Kaposi sarcoma.

 For people with AIDS or immunosuppression, doctors do other tests to determine where the cancer has spread.
-Doctors usually do a CT scan of the chest and the abdomen and do other tests depending on the person's symptoms.
+Doctors usually do a computed tomography (CT) scan of the chest and the abdomen and do other tests depending on the person's symptoms.

-Older men with slow-growing Kaposi sarcoma in one or two spots may have the tumors removed surgically, with extreme cold (cryosurgery), or with an electrical current (electrocoagulation).
-Imiquimod cream or injections of vincristine or interferon alfa may also be used to remove the spots.
+Older men with slow-growing classic Kaposi sarcoma in one or two spots may have the tumors removed surgically, with extreme cold (cryosurgery), or with an electrical current (electrocoagulation).
+Imiquimod cream or injections of vinblastine or interferon alfa into the spots may also be used to remove the spots.
 Some people with very few spots and no other symptoms may choose to receive no treatment unless the condition spreads.

-People who have a more aggressive form, but whose immune system is normal, often respond to interferon alfa or chemotherapy drugs.
+People who have a more aggressive form that affects internal organs, but whose immune system is normal, often respond to interferon alfa or, more often, chemotherapy drugs given by vein.

 In people taking immunosuppressants, the tumors sometimes disappear when immunosuppressants are stopped.
 However, if these drugs must be continued because of the person’s underlying condition, the immunosuppressants are reduced.
 If immunosuppressants cannot be reduced, surgery, chemotherapy, and radiation therapy are used.
 People may also be given sirolimus.
 These treatment methods are less successful than in people with a healthy immune system.

 In people with AIDS, treatment with chemotherapy and radiation has not been very successful.
-However, intensive treatment with combinations of antiretroviral drugs (antiretroviral therapy [CART]) helps, provided that people’s immune system improves because of the treatment.
-People with the AIDS-associated type may also be given interferon alfa, doxorubicin, or paclitaxel by vein.
+However, intensive treatment with antiretroviral therapy (ART) helps.
+Some people who have the AIDS-associated type need only ART and the removal methods noted above.
+Other people who have the AIDS-associated type may need chemotherapy drugs (such as doxorubicin or paclitaxel) by vein in addition to ART.
 In general, treating Kaposi sarcoma does not prolong the lives of most people with AIDS.